 \subsection{Justification of stochastic method to calculate CG-scores}

 To justify the stochastic method in calculating the CG-scores, we conduct an experiment to check whether the CG-scores calculated by the stochastic method converges well to the true CG-scores utilizing the full dataset.
 We created a subset of the CIFAR-10 dataset, the Small-CIFAR-10 dataset, which consists of 1,000 instances for each label (a total of 10,000 instances).
 Then, we compared the CG-score calculated by 10,000x10,000 Gram matrix $\rmH^\infty$ of the full dataset (true CG-score) with the CG-score calculated by the stochastic method, where the stochastic CG-score for the instances from a class (class 1) are calculated by subsampling the samples from any other classes (class -1) with the ratio between class 1 and -1 equal to $1:1$ (size 2,000x2,000), $1:2$ (size 3,000x3,000), $1:3$ (size 4,000x4,000) and $1:4$ (size 5,000x5,000) instead of $1:9$.
-We repeat this process multiple times by randomly sampling examples of label $-1$ and then average out the calculated CG-score of each example from class $+1$. = In Figure \ref{fig:smallCIFAR10}, we plot the Spearman's rank correlation and Pearson correlation between the true CG-score and the stochastic CG-score for each ratio (different colors) as the number of random sampling increases.
+We repeat this process multiple times by randomly sampling examples of label $-1$ and then average out the calculated CG-score of each example from class $+1$.

+In Figure \ref{fig:smallCIFAR10}, we plot the Spearman's rank correlation and Pearson correlation between the true CG-score and the stochastic CG-score for each ratio (different colors) as the number of random sampling increases.
 We can observe that the correlations converge to a certain number as the number of random sampling increases, and the amount of correlation increases as the size of the matrix (the number of instances included in defining $\rmH^\infty$) increases.
 The values of correlations obtained after 20 independent runs are 0.829, 0.914, 0.953, and 0.973 for Spearman rank correlations and 0.796, 0.898, 0.943, and 0.967 for Pearson rank correlations.

 \paragraph{Recommended number of runs for stochastic calculation.}